 But the Generalitat de Catalunya points out that most countries in Europe and many throughout the world have long had similar measures in place, and that income derived from the tourist tax will result in more tourists visiting the region.

-Under the terms of a bill approved last march, the tax fees will be used to finance the newly founded Tourism Development Fund, which will produce promotion campaigns for tourism in Catalonia.
+Under the terms of a bill approved in March 2012, the tax fees are used to finance the newly founded Tourism Development Fund, which produces promotion campaigns for tourism in Catalonia.

 Income earmarked to promote tourism

-The Government plans to promote Catalonia as a prime tourist destination throughout Spain, Europe, and the rest of the world.
+The Government promotes Catalonia as a prime tourist destination throughout Spain, Europe, and the rest of the world.

-In addition the tax will be use for “tourism-related infrastructure” — which can include anything from the upkeep of seaside boulevards or the rebuilding of beaches after they have been damaged in storms, to payment of salaries for extra police man hours during such events as Blanes’ famous annual international fireworks festival.
+In addition the tax is used for “tourism-related infrastructure” — which includes anything from the upkeep of seaside boulevards or the rebuilding of beaches after they have been damaged in storms, to payment of salaries for extra police man hours during such events as Blanes’ famous annual international fireworks festival.

 How much tourist tax does Catalonia charge?

 Not much, really.
 In fact, the Government says that for 96% of tourist who visit Catalonia the new tax will add only 1% to their total spending bill.